Motherwort

 Overview

 Motherwort (Leonurus cardiaca) is a hardy perennial from the mint family with centuries of traditional use.1 This resilient herb features deeply lobed leaves and small pink flower clusters.
 Traditionally valued for heart support and women’s wellness, it thrives in most climates.
-Its bitter taste makes it a popular choice in herbal smoking blends rather than teas or cooking.
+Its slightly bitter, earthy flavor adds depth to herbal smoking blends.

 Common name(s): Lion's tail, lion's ear, throw-wort, and heartwort.